-Golden Peak Minerals Inc. (the "Company") is an exploration stage company incorporated pursuant to the British Columbia Business Corporations Act on March 31, 2011.
+BlueBird Battery Metals Inc. (formerly Golden Peak Minerals Inc.) (the "Company") is an exploration-stage company incorporated pursuant to the British Columbia Business Corporations Act on March 31, 2011.
 The principal business of the Company is the identification, evaluation and acquisition of mineral properties, as well as exploration of mineral properties once acquired.
-The Company's shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "GP".
+The Company changed its name from Golden Peak Minerals Inc. to BlueBird Battery Metals Inc. on April 17, 2018.
+The Company's shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "BATT" and on the OTCQB under the symbol "BBBMF".
 The address of the Company's corporate office and its principal place of business is 1680 - 200 Burrard Street, Vancouver, British Columbia, Canada, V6C 3L6.